spryker/architecture-sniffer/README.md

 Let's assume you cloned the repo into `/home/yourname/architecture-sniffer/`.

-Then set your own path to phpmd as `Program` path:
+Then set your own path to `phpmd` as `Program` path:
 ```
 /home/yourname/architecture-sniffer/vendor/bin/phpmd
 ```

-As arguments use type [text/xml/html] and your rule set path.
+As arguments use type [text/xml/html] and your rule-set path.
 ```
 $FilePath$ text /home/yourname/architecture-sniffer/src/ruleset.xml
 ```